zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-03-30】[Zackriya-Solutions / meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes) - A free and open source, self hosted Ai based live meeting note taker and minutes summary generator that can completely run in your Local device (Mac OS and windows OS Support added.
+Working on adding linux support soon)
 * 【2025-03-27】[ggml-org / ggml](https://github.com/ggml-org/ggml) - Tensor library for machine learning
 * 【2025-03-26】[TarsCloud / Tars](https://github.com/TarsCloud/Tars) - Tars is a high-performance RPC framework based on name service and Tars protocol, also integrated administration platform, and implemented hosting-service via flexible schedule.
 * 【2025-03-24】[FlagBrew / PKSM](https://github.com/FlagBrew/PKSM) - Gen I to GenVIII save manager.